readthedocs/readthedocs.org/docs/design.rst

 browsers, IE8+ -- that's not to say it needs to be pixel-perfect in older browsers!
 Just avoid making changes that render older browsers utterly unusable (or provide a sane fallback).

-.. _Read the Docs Github project: https://github.com/rtfd/readthedocs.org/pulls
+.. _Read the Docs GitHub project: https://github.com/rtfd/readthedocs.org/pulls